TimSusa/ketchup-db/README.md

 # Ketchup-DB
 Super simple JSON database for Deno in TypeScript, which uses a `Set` to store the items.

-### Batch Loading
+### Loading Multiple Items
-Batch loading will read multiple items from a JSON file at once and add them to the `Set`.
-It will ensure that all items loaded are validated and then added to the set in one operation.
+Reads multiple items from a JSON file at once and adds them to the `Set`.
+All items are validated before being added in a single operation.

-### Batch Saving
+### Bulk Saving
-Batch saving will allow us to write all the items in the `Set` to the JSON file in one go, making it more efficient compared to saving individual items.
+Writes all items in the `Set` to the JSON file in one operation, making it more efficient than individual saves.

-### Updated Implementation with Batch Operations
+### Implementation with Bulk Operations

 ```typescript
 import { exists } from "https://deno.land/std@0.206.0/fs/exists.ts";